ad1mt/Encview-v2.12/README.md

 The only thing that is guaranteed is that there are no backdoors that will allow unwanted decryption.

 It works like a very basic text editor, except that all files are encrypted using a proprietary encryption algorithm.
-Yes, I know you are not suppoed to design your own encryption algorithm, but I did it anyway.
+Yes, I know you are not supposed to design your own encryption algorithm, but I did it anyway.

 Written using the Free Pascal compiler.
 Source code available on request.